How to Take the Perfect Picture on the Samsung Galaxy S10

 The Galaxy S10 comes equipped with a total of four cameras, three on the back and one in the front.

 Front camera: 10 PM Selfie Cam, dual pixel AF, 1.22-pixel size, 80 FOV, and F1.9 aperture.
 The Selfie Camera detects faces and focuses quickly for stunning self-portraits in a snap.
 It also features a live focus that lets you experiment with depth of field and artistic effects to change the mood of your selfies.

-Back cameras: a main 12 megapixel that shifts aperture automatically for you in low and high light.
-An ultra-wide 16-megapixel lens, and a telephoto 12 megapixel for zooming in.
+Back cameras: A main 12-megapixel that shifts aperture automatically for you in low and high light, with an ultra-wide 16-megapixel lens, and a telephoto 12 megapixel for zooming in.

 It can record 4K UHD video at up to 60 frames-per-second (fps), 1080p at up to 240 fps, and 720p at up to 960 fps, also known as Super Slow-Mo.

 Overall, this phone offers an excellent selection of versatile camera options for taking great photos and also offers plenty of customizations for pros.
 This phone is more than capable of taking stunning and creative photos–a huge step up from the S9!